benjaminsampica/SamsonsForge.GenericServiceScopeFactory/README.md

-﻿# About
+# About

 [![.NET](https://github.com/benjaminsampica/SamsonsForge.TypedServiceScopeFactory/actions/workflows/dotnet.yml/badge.svg)](https://github.com/benjaminsampica/SamsonsForge.TypedServiceScopeFactory/actions/workflows/dotnet.yml)

-This repository and package is intended to smooth the `Service Locator` anti-pattern by offering a typed factory that can be injected.
+This repository and package is intended to smooth the _Service Locator_ anti-pattern by offering a typed factory that can be injected.
 Specifically, this conveys dependencies at design-time that are used by a service scope.
 Additionally, it makes testing a bit easier.

 Sometimes, it can be preferable or necessary to inject a factory scope and resolve services from it.